SivanMehta/taco/home.md

 I feed him Fancy Feast cans for all meals, and occasionally give him treats whenever I (attempt to) teach him tricks.
 I also keep dry food in the right bowl mostly topped off so he can graze whenever he is feeling peckish.
 If you're hanging out with him in the hour or two before he gets fed, he WILL start meowing at you to feed him.
 If you can, feed him on time, but it's ok to cave (or your heart) if your schedule conflicts.

-- Breakfast: 1 can of Fancy Feast @ ~8:30am
+- Breakfast: 1/2 can of Fancy Feast @ ~8:30am
-- Dinner: 1 can @ ~6:30pm
+- Dinner: 1/2 can @ ~6:30pm
-  - *All of these times can be + or - a few hours to better fit your schedule*
+  - *Both of these times can be + or - a few hours to better fit your schedule*

 The Fancy Feast that he eats is readily available at most grocery stores in the pet section.
 The closest place to get it is at the Fred Meyer on 85th and 1st.
 His food should already be plentifully stocked on the bottom left pantry shelf in boxes.
 If I miscalculated and didn't leave enough, please get more and Venmo me in the cost (@Sivan-Mehta).